symphonicc/multer-azure-blob-storage/README.md

 ### Defaults

-For the optional parameters in the configuration object for the MulterAzureStorage class, here are the default fallback:
+For the optional parameters in the configuration object for the MulterAzureStorage class, here are the default fallbacks:
 - `containerAccessLevel`: blob
 - `urlExpirationTime`: 60 minutes
 - `blobName`: Date.now() + '-' + uuid.v4() + path.extname(file.originalname).
 This results in a url safe filename that looks like `'1511161727560-d83d24c8-d213-444c-ba72-316c7a858805.png'`